How to Do a Life Audit: Step-by-Step Guide to Realign Your Life

 When you pause to reflect on your life, you step out of autopilot and into intention.
 And that’s where the magic happens — when your daily choices finally start to reflect the life you truly want to live.

-So grab your journal (or download my printable worksheet), take a deep breath, and ask yourself: How does my life feel right now, and how do I want it to feel moving forward?
+So grab your journal, take a deep breath, and ask yourself: How does my life feel right now, and how do I want it to feel moving forward?